Chart Color Schemes

 An assessment of population growth drivers in Warwick reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area around Warwick, WA, the estimated population as of November 2025 is approximately 4,206.
-This reflects an increase of 348 people since the 2021 Census, which reported a population of 3,858 in the suburb.
-The change was inferred from AreaSearch's estimation of Warwick's resident population at 4,186 following examination of the latest Estimated Residential Population (ERP) data release by the ABS in June 2024 and an additional 50 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,379 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Warwick's population growth rate of 9.0% since the 2021 census exceeded both the SA3 area (8.9%) and the national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 55.00000000000001% of overall population gains during recent periods for Warwick.
+Warwick's population is estimated at 4,124 as of Nov 2025.
+This figure reflects an increase of 266 people since the 2021 Census, which reported a population of 3,858.
+The change was inferred from AreaSearch's estimate of 4,028 residents in Jun 2024 and validation of 50 new addresses since the Census date.
+This results in a density ratio of 1,352 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Warwick's growth rate of 6.9% since census is within 2.8 percentage points of the national average of 9.7%.
+The primary driver was overseas migration contributing approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
-Future population dynamics project an above median growth for national areas, with Warwick expected to expand by 630 persons to reach a total of 4,836 by 2041, reflecting a 15.1% increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics project an above median growth for the Warwick (WA) area, with an expected expansion of 631 persons to reach a total population of 4,755 by 2041, reflecting a 17.4% increase over the 17-year period.

 Frequently Asked Questions - Population